Edgar-Donk/edgar-donk.github.io/README.md

 Let us try the entry widget.
 The thinking here is that we have a fairly simple widget, so an image of an old yellowed document may be appropriate.
 The image has irregular edges, so instead of a smooth expansion I have purposefully chosen border values that create more jagged borders.
-If required we could impose an old font such as the equivalent of "Old English" in Windows.
+If required we could impose an old font such as the equivalent of "Palace Script MT" in Windows.
 As with pirate label there was no need to create a layout, element create is all we need.

 Say we look at the combobox, it is best not to alter this too much - since we need to incorporate a drop down list - so let's use the images from ubuntu.
 Remember ubuntu uses png, which are easier to manipulate than gif within PIL.
 We can see that ubuntu uses theme